Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: PT-semistable objects

-We recall the following criterion \cite[Theorem 10.3]{AlperGMS} for a locally free sheaf $\sF$ on $\sM$ to descend to the good moduli space $M$. \begin{prop} If $\pi: \sM \to M$ is a good moduli space and $\sM$ is locally Noetherian, then the pullback morphism $\pi^*: \Coh(M) \to \Coh(\sM)$ induces an equivalence of categories between locally free sheaves on $M$ and those locally free sheaves $\sF$ on $\sM$ such that for every geometric point $x: \Spec k \to \sM$ with closed image, the induced representation $x^*\sF$ of the stabilizer $G_x$ is trivial. \end{prop}
+Next we show that the above line bundles descend to the good moduli space $\rM^{\mathrm{PT}}_Z(v)$, assuming that this space exists and that $U$ in the definition of $Z$ is the Todd class of $X$.
+Recall the following criterion \cite[Theorem 10.3]{AlperGMS} for a locally free sheaf $\sF$ on $\sM$ to descend to the good moduli space $M$. \begin{prop} If $\pi: \sM \to M$ is a good moduli space and $\sM$ is locally Noetherian, then the pullback morphism $\pi^*: \Coh(M) \to \Coh(\sM)$ induces an equivalence of categories between locally free sheaves on $M$ and those locally free sheaves $\sF$ on $\sM$ such that for every geometric point $x: \Spec k \to \sM$ with closed image, the induced representation $x^*\sF$ of the stabilizer $G_x$ is trivial. \end{prop}